Alaska Giant Snow Crab (Bairdi)

 FishEx ships all orders via FedEx, at a flat rate low cost of $39*.
 However, orders of $400 or more qualify for FREE* shipping.

 *Some (rural) areas require PRIORITY Flat-Rate shipping, which costs $68.
 HAWAII Flat-Rate shipping costs $89.
 All major US cities qualify for FREE shipping on orders over $400.
 Rural zones & Hawaii do not qualify for free shipping, but will receive a $39 credit when the order value is over $400.

 Additional Product Info

 Our Bairdi snow crab clusters average about 2/3 to 1 pound each.
 Our snow crab clusters are pre-cooked, flash-frozen, and packaged in clear plastic bags for easy freezer storage.

-Thawing - To thaw snow crab, place it in the refrigerator a day prior to cooking it.
-Left-over snow crab should be kept under refrigeration and used within a couple of days.
+Frozen snow crab can be kept in a freezer for several months due to it's protective water glaze.
+To thaw snow crab, place it in the refrigerator a day prior to cooking it.
+Left-over snow crab should be kept under refrigeration and consumed within a couple of days.

-How Much to Order - 3 pounds of snow crab will serve 2 to 3 people easily if you're serving with additional entrees.
+Three pounds of snow crab will serve 2 to 3 people easily if you're serving with additional entrees.
 If you're having a crab feast or are serving a group of crab lovers, 1 & 1/2 pounds per person would be a good start.

 Snow crab is low in fat and calories, yet high in protein, vitamin A, vitamin C, calcium and iron.
 It is also a good source of Folate and Magnesium, and a very good source of Vitamin B12, Phosphorus, Zinc, Copper and Selenium.
 On the other hand, snow crab is very high in cholesterol and sodium.